DeviPrasadDubey/sql-data-analytics/README.md

 - Repo: `sql-data-analytics`

 ---
+🔙 Go back to the [SQL Data Warehouse Project](https://github.com/DeviPrasadDubey/sql-data-warehouse-project)
+---
+## 📄 License
+If you plan to reuse code or data publicly, add a `LICENSE` (e.g., MIT).
+---
 > This repository showcases my end-to-end SQL analytics workflow and is a key part of my personal data analytics portfolio.